 But then Covid happened.
 Within five months, we saw a complete shift in buyer demand for gated golf communities.
 Security, safe harbor and a controlled environment were all on the mind of buyers in this new world of pandemics and instability.
 By the end of 2020, the percentage of those looking to purchase outside of the gates had dropped 13%, down to 36% of the marketplace – with no signs of stopping.

 How did Covid save so many clubs from a potential disaster?
 Capture rate.

-On that stage in 2018, we walked through the steady decline of capture rate of most Florida clubs when it comes to new home buyer (in the gates) who purchases a full golf membership.
+On that stage in 2018, we walked through the steady decline of capture rate of most club communities when it comes to new home buyer (in the gates) who purchases a full golf membership.
 In the 1990’s, most club communities had capture rates of 70-80%.
 That meant, if the club had 500 homes, 400 or so residents were full golf members.
 This is important because the full golf member generates the majority of the revenue at the club.

 For a deeper understanding of how a club operates financially, I asked Jim Butler, CEO of Club Benchmarking, his thoughts on the importance of full golf members to the balance sheet: “The dues income at a club with a golf operation generates 52% of the total revenues at the median.
 In addition, golf contributes 13% more revenue to the club making the full golf member the most significant factor to the club for both short and long-term financial sustainability.”

 Let’s jump ahead to February of 2020, before the world changed.
 Many private club communities in Florida would tell you their capture rate was down to 30-40%.
 Quick math referencing our equation above.
 If the same 500 home golf community only had 175 residents who were full golf members, how can the club survive?
 It would need at least 350 full golf members to make ends meet financially.